Linh Le · senior full-stack engineer. End to end means end to end, from server to screen.

 The page is the work sample.

-Four things on this site that are fast or smooth because I read what the browser already does well.
-On this one you can check — Ctrl+U anytime.
-The code blocks below are pulled live from disk; the raw ↗ link opens the file.
+Five things on this site that are fast because I read what the browser already does well.
+On this one you can check: Ctrl+U anytime.
+Where the right column shows code, it's pulled live from disk; the raw ↗ link opens the file.

 № 01 · input